Friends Falcons: Football

 Friends University is coached by Terry Harrison, who has held the position since the 2023 season.
+Under Harrison's leadership, the Falcons have become well known for a highly aggressive, run-centric flexbone offense.

+In the 2025 season, the Falcons were first in rushing yards, with an average of 459.9 yards per game, but were 93rd out of 94 in passing yards, with an average of 52.8 yards per game, second only to the Mayville State Comets.
+The Falcons also led the division in points, with an average of 54.2 points per game.

 Bowl games

 In 1972, Friends was defeated by the Ottawa Braves in the Mineral Water Bowl by a score of 27–20.